 While there are many jobs completely unrelated to typical creative industries, many roles require a great deal of creative thought and strategy.
 And there is plenty of evidence to suggest that introducing leafy house plants can do wonders for our imagination.
 In fact, a study carried out by researchers at the University of Exeter, found that plants can boost creativity levels by a staggering 45%.

-Plants are well known for their purifying properties, able to remove unhealthy compounds released from the likes of furnishings, fittings and other objects found in a typical work place, providing stifling office air with fresh oxygen.
+Plants are well known for their purifying properties, able to remove unhealthy compounds released from the likes of furnishings, fittings and other objects found in a typical workplace, providing stifling office air with fresh oxygen.
+This is similar to the way air conditioning (check out this website for more information on HVAC services) in an office space is used to clean the air and keep employees cool.
+Air conditioning has become a crucial element of office space for its ability to make the room feel clean and cool, so plants are only adding to this.
 Extensive research by NASA has revealed that houseplants can remove as much as 87 per cent of air toxins in a 24-hour period.

 Want your office overhaul to go a little further than plant life?
 It may be time to discuss your IT needs with a professional IT expert to get your company tech up to date.